openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

         "/path/to/client.pem", // Defaults to no client certificate "/path/to/client.key", // If the certificate contains Key info, pass an empty string
         certType: CertType.PEM, // Optional, defaults to PEM
-        keyPassword: "passwordToKey" // Optional, password for the key file ),
+        keyPassword: "PASSWORD_TO_KEY" // Optional, password for key file ),
     multiFormDataList: [ // Optional, only takes effect when 'content-Type' in Header is 'multipart/form-data' MultiFormData (